Mortoc/ComputeTestTools/README.md

     public void TestSomeFeatureOfComputeShader(ComputeShaderTestFixture fixture)
     {
-        // The C# code here is run before the compute shader for any setup code. var testBuffer = GetTestBuffer(
+        // The C# code here is run before the compute shader for any setup code.
+        // Using the GetTestBuffer method allows the test to track the buffer and
+        // clean it up properly.
+        var testBuffer = GetTestBuffer(
             $"{nameof(TestSomeShader)}.SomeBuffer",
             GraphicsBuffer.Target.Structured,